DragonRidersUnite/book/src/10-animation.md

 ## Animating Our Dragon

 In the `mygame/sprites/misc/` folder, there are more dragon images than just `dragon-0.png`.
-There are 5 additional frames of the dragon flapping their wings.
+There are 5 additional frames of the dragon flapping its wings.
 Perfect!
 That's just what we need.

 The core of how this will work is that each dragon frame will be displayed for some period of time and then we'll switch to the next frame after that time has passed.